Master of Business Administration (MBA)

 15 credits

-This module is an elective on the MBA.
-The module introduces students to the nature and scope of High Performance Leadership within private and public organisations, and explores how organisations can create and sustain success.
+This module introduces you to the nature and scope of High Performance Leadership within private and public organisations, and explores how organisations can create and sustain success.

 15 credits